kasper/phoenix/API.md

 ## KeyHandler

 Use the `KeyHandler`-object to enable or disable keys.
 To change a previous handler, bind the key again.
+A key is disabled automatically when you release your reference to the handler.
 KeyHandlers are always reset on context reload.
 Enabling a key combination that has been exclusively registered by another app will fail.

 ```java
 class KeyHandler implements Identifiable